neoeno/rspec-isolate/README.md

 # spec/statement_formatter.rb

-RSpec.describe StatementFormatter, throw_on_call: [ TransactionFormatter ] do
+RSpec.describe StatementFormatter, error_on_call: [ TransactionFormatter ] do
   describe "#format" do

     # This will fail, as `StatementFormatter` will call `TransactionFormatter`